salmanalsabah99/salmanalsabah99/README.md

+## Welcome to my page**

 Welcome to my digital sandbox.
-I’m Salman – a computer engineer with a master’s in AI & Data Science.
+I’m Salman – a computer engineer with a master’s in computer science (AI & Data Science).

 This is where I try things, break things, and write about what I learned in the process.
 It’s not about polished projects.
 It’s about **curiosity**, **experimentation**, and **play**.